ASTR 1210 (O'Connell) Study Guide

 It is important for astronomers to develop a good cosmic

-perspective.
-But it is difficult for anyone to visualize the
+experience.
+But it is difficult for anyone to visualize the scales

-scales involved.
-Because the cosmic range is so enormous, scientists
+involved.
+Because the cosmic range is so enormous, scientists make

 Example astronomical scale models

 Simple scale models can provide a rough, if never completely adequate,